olkubik/plugin_a2b_link_mattermost/README.md

-# Plugin link
+# Plugin A2B link

-This Mattrmost plugin is a link.
+This Mattrmost plugin is a link to A2B.